metafloor/zpl-image/README.md

     is often necessary as ZPL does not provide the ability to rotate an image during formatting.
   - Converts the monochrome image to a GRF bitmap.
-  - Uses zlib in node.js or pako.js in the browser to compress the GRF bitmap.
+  - Converts the GRF bitmap to either Z64 or ACS encoding.
-  - Encodes the compressed bitmap in base64 and calculates the required CRC16 checksum.
+  - For Z64, zlib in node.js or pako.js in the browser is used for compression.

 The blackness threshold is specified as an integer between 1 and 99 (think of it as a gray percentage).
 Pixels darker than the gray% are converted to black.
 The default is 50.